Biography

 Anne Acker is very happy to say she is a full time Historic Keyboard Specialist.
 Obsessed with pianos from an early age, yet dissatisfied with trying to find something in the baroque, classical, and romantic era music that the modern piano was not supplying, she trained as a concert pianist, but then went on to gather degrees in mathematics and computer science.
 She was a National Science Foundation and Bell Laboratories Fellow at Stanford University for her doctoral research.

-Over the years she has played modern or early piano or harpsichord with many instrumentalists and singers, played in chamber music ensembles including the Galliano Trio in Miami and as accompanist for several professional choirs, among them the Wisconsin Children’s Choir, the Miami Children’s Choir, and most recently the Savannah Children’s Choir.
+Over the years she has played modern or early piano or harpsichord with many instrumentalists and singers, played in chamber music ensembles including the Galliano Trio in Miami and as accompanist for several professional choirs, among them the Wisconsin Children’s Choir, the Miami Children’s Choir, and the Savannah Children’s Choir.
+Currently she plays for and directs her church choir at St. Francis of the Islands, east of Savannah.
 In addition, she has served as harpsichordist for the Eclipse Chamber Orchestra in Washington, D.C. and as continuo harpsichordist and chamber organist for the Miami Bach Society Orchestra.
+Since moving to Savannah part-time in 2003 and to the present day, she has played concertos and ensemble music with the Savannah Sinfonietta, the Savannah Philharmonic, and the Hilton Head Symphony Orchestra.
+In 2007, she gave a lecture recital at the Savannah Music Festival, “Georgia on My Mind”, on Keyboard Music of Georgian Georgia.
+She has also been a featured artist for a League of the Hilton Head Symphony Orchestra program, and a frequent guest speaker.

 Anne’s recording of 19th century songs, Voices That Are Gone with tenor Richard Turner, is sold in historic houses and at the Smithsonian Museum of American History.

 She professionally builds, restores and decorates harpsichords, clavichords, and fortepianos, and is the east coast U.S. representative for The Paris Workshop kits out of Paris, France.
 In addition, she is a world-recognized expert on the restoration, history and values of 19th century pianos.
-Anne has been gradually creating her own selective collection of historic keyboard instruments and has merged the ‘piano’ part of her operations with PianoGrands.
+Anne has been gradually creating her own selective collection of historic keyboard instruments and in 2018 assumed sole ownership of PianoGrands which specializes in 19th century pianos.

-Most recently, she is engaged in research into the micro level behavior of harpsichord and antique piano actions, as well as research into the properties of 18th and 19th century instrument building fabrics, leather, and wire.
+She is also engaged in research into the micro level behavior of harpsichord and antique piano actions, as well as research into the properties of 18th and 19th century instrument building fabrics, leather, and wire.

 For more information, please see: